-- take the lead responsibility for safeguarding and child protection, as set out in their job description - take the lead in creating a culture of listening to children and taking account of their wishes and feelings - support all staff to identify vulnerable children and work alongside other key members of staff and external agencies to meet students' needs - inform students of the process for raising a concern (about themselves or others), ensuring that students can identify a trusted adult and are aware of local support agencies - possess a working knowledge of the local levels of need thresholds guidance relevant to the children in their schools.
-Reference to this guidance will inform the identification of risk and harm - always have a DSL available during the school day and in term time - action and triage any alerts received via MyConcern on the same day - categorise all alerts on MyConcern and identify the level of need as outlined in the ATLP MyConcern toolkit - close or archive all files as appropriate and liaise with the DPO to ensure that the retention of local records is managed in accordance with relevant legislation - quality assure MyConcern alerts and referrals both in terms of recording and reporting in line with KCSIE 2023 and the ATLP MyConcern too kit - review, summarise and share as appropriate any child protection information received by the school - regularly analyse MyConcern and other data to identify emerging trends and potential unmet needs for individual children and families, including the number of alerts, referrals, and outcomes for children - have a detailed understanding of the context of the school including specific local risks and that this information is shared with all staff on a regular basis - liaise with the PSHE lead to ensure that the safeguarding curriculum reflects the school's local context
+- take the lead responsibility for safeguarding and child protection, as set out in their job description. - take the lead in creating a culture of listening to children and taking account of their wishes and feelings. - support all staff to identify vulnerable children and work alongside other key members of staff and external agencies to meet students' needs. - Inform students of the process for raising a concern (about themselves or others), ensuring that students can identify a trusted adult and are aware of local support agencies. - possess a working knowledge of the local levels of need thresholds guidance relevant to the children in their schools.
+Reference to this guidance will inform the identification of risk and harm.

-- take lead responsibility for online safety, overseeing and acting on filtering and monitoring reports and working closely with IT providers to ensure these are fit for purpose - arrange training for all staff to enable them to support the use of technology in the classroom - communicate regularly with parents/carers about safeguarding issues,, including online safety - provide staff with updates about relevant outcomes and findings of local and national Child Safeguarding Practice Reviews and Lessons Learnt Reviews - set out and establish the school's early help offer which includes the range of services and assistance that the school provides for children and families - be aware of their local safeguarding boards process for the resolution of professional disagreements and be in a position to use this in the case of dispute - undergo refresher training at least every two years and update their knowledge and skills through attendance at DSL Development events and network meetings organised through the ATLP and - access regular supervision.
+- always have a DSL available during the school day and in term time - action and triage any alerts received via MyConcern on the same day. - categorise all alerts on MyConcern and identify the level of need as outlined in the ATLP MyConcern toolkit. - close or archive all files as appropriate and liaise with the DPO to ensure that the retention of local records is managed in accordance with relevant legislation. - quality assure MyConcern alerts and referrals both in terms of recording and reporting in line with KCSIE 2024 and the ATLP MyConcern tool kit. - review, summarise and share as appropriate any child protection information received by the school. - regularly analyse MyConcern and other data to identify emerging trends and potential unmet needs for individual children and families, including the number of alerts, referrals, and outcomes for children - have a detailed understanding of the context of the school including specific local risks and that this information is shared with all staff on a regular basis. - liaise with the PSHE lead to ensure that the safeguarding curriculum reflects the school's local context - take lead responsibility for online safety, overseeing and acting on filtering and monitoring reports and working closely with IT providers to ensure these are fit for purpose - arrange training for all staff to enable them to support the use of technology in the classroom - communicate regularly with parents/carers about safeguarding issues, including online safety - provide staff with updates about relevant outcomes and findings of local and national Child Safeguarding Practice Reviews and Lessons Learnt Reviews - set out and establish the school's early help offer which includes the range of services and assistance that the school provides for children and families - be alert to the need for early help for a child who has unexplainable or persistent absences from education, is frequently missing/goes missing from education, home or care, has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in alternative provision or a pupil referral unit or has a parent or carer in custody or is affected by parental offending - be aware of their local safeguarding boards process for the resolution of professional disagreements and be in a position to use this in the case of dispute - undergo refresher training at least every two years and update their knowledge and skills through attendance at DSL Development events and network meetings organised through the ATLP and - access regular supervision.

-DSLs must maintain an approach of respond/refer, review, reflect.
+DSLs must maintain an approach of respond/refer, review, reflect: